 Acceptance Criteria for DBAs

-For evaluation of deterministic safety analyses, a specific set of rules and acceptance criteria is applied.
+A specific set of rules and acceptance criteria are applied to evaluate deterministic safety analyses.
 Acceptance criteria are used in deterministic safety analysis to assist in judging the acceptability of the results of the analysis as a demonstration of the safety of the nuclear power plant.
-Typically, these should focus on neutronic, thermohydraulic, radiological, thermomechanical and structural aspects, which are often analysed with different computational tools.
-Unlike an AOO, a postulated accident could result in sufficient damage to preclude resumption of plant operation.
+Typically, these should focus on neutronic, thermohydraulic, radiological, thermomechanical, and structural aspects, which are often analyzed with different computational tools.
+Unlike an AOO, a postulated accident could result in sufficient damage to preclude the resumption of plant operation.

 A list of the basic criteria necessary to meet the requirements of GDC for postulated accidents appears below.

-- Pressure in the reactor coolant and main steam systems should be maintained below specific value, considering potential brittle as well as ductile failures.
+- Pressure in the reactor coolant and main steam systems should be maintained below a specific value, considering potential brittle and ductile failures.

-- The release of radioactive material shall not result in offsite doses in excess of specific limits.
+- The release of radioactive material shall not result in offsite doses in excess of specified limits.

 - A postulated accident shall not, by itself, cause a consequential loss of required functions of systems needed to cope with the fault, including those of the RCS and the reactor containment system.